aniass/books-recommender-system/README.md

 # Books Recommendation System

 ## General info
 The project concerns the books recommendation system.
-It includes data analysis, data preparation and build model by using two methods of recommendation - colaborative filtering (by KNN model) and matrix factorization.
+It includes data analysis, data preparation and explored three kind of recommendations - the simplest recommendations, content-based filtering and colaborative filtering (by KNN model and matrix factorization.)
 The final result will show that the user can input one book's name or author then the system can provide the other most possible books that he can to read.

 ### Dataset